karthikbolla/Health-Vision/README.md

 ### Note
 **Health-Vision** is intended for educational and research purposes only.
 It should not be used as a replacement for professional medical advice or diagnostics.

----

-This README provides a comprehensive guide for setting up, running, and using the Health-Vision application.
-It includes clear instructions, troubleshooting tips, and details about the project’s architecture and usage.